-The research team has completed the baseline study portion of the project and is compiling final reports.
-They have recently begun the potential study portion and will complete that analysis in Q3 2019.
+The research team has completed the Baseline survey portion of the project and is compiling final reports.
+They presented preliminary findings in October 2019 and will deliver final findings in February 2020.
+They have recently begun the Potential study portion and will complete that analysis in Q2 2020.